 If you believe your employer discriminated again you based on your disability, then you can file a complaint with the applicable human rights commission.
 This will either be the human rights commission in your province (if your employer is provincially regulated) or the Canadian Human Rights Commission (if your employer is federally regulated).
 The commission will assign an officer to review your complaint.
 The officer may arrange a mediation between you and your employer.
 If the mediation fails, then your case will go to the human rights tribunal.
 This is essentially a specialized court that hears human rights cases and issues decisions that are binding on employees and employers.

-If you have been wrongfully dismissed form your employment without reasonable notice of termination, you can sue your employer for severance pay and other damages.
+If you have been wrongfully dismissed from your employment without reasonable notice of termination, you can sue your employer for severance pay and other damages.
 You would do this by filing a lawsuit with the courts in your province.
 You would then negotiate with your employer during the court process and possibly reach an out of court settlement.
 If there is no settlement, then your case would go before a judge who would make a decision on whether you are owed payment from the employer, and if so, how much.
 You may not have the right to sue your employer if your employment is governed by a collective agreement or arbitration requirement.

 Some employment contracts include arbitration clauses that require any disputes between the employer and the employee to be settled by arbitration, rather than the courts.
 If your employment contract includes an arbitration clause, then you would make your claims for wrongful dismissal through and arbitration process.
 The arbitrator is usually an independent lawyer who does not represent either side.
 He or she would try to facilitate a settlement and eventually act as a judge and make a final decision that is binding on both you and your employer.